shuzhao-li-lab/asari/README.md

 **What happened to Docker?**

-My daily computer has an M2 chip, so that I haven't used Docker for a while.
-The use of virtual environments (see above) removes a lot of need of Docker.
+Two docker files are provided in the repository, a prod dockerfile and a dev dockerfile.
+The prod dockerfile is for production use and uses the published versions of Asari suite packages.
+The dev dockerfile is for development use and installs the main branch from github.
+This branch should be fully functional and often has new features not present in the release version; however, the dev version is for testing only.

-There's a Dockerfile in GitHub repo and one can build an image from there.
-There's an older Docker image built on Intel chip at https://hub.docker.com/r/shuzhao/asari.
+The images are multi-platform, based on an Debian Buster image.
+You will need to have Docker installed on your system to use these.

-This image includes mono and ThermoRawFileParser, which converts Thermo .raw files to .mzML files.
+Both Dockerfiles provide mono and the ThermoRawFileParser, which converts Thermo .raw files to .mzML files.

 Example use
 To launch with volume mapping `$ docker run -v /Users/shuzhao/data:/home -ti shuzhao/asari`.